LoginRadius/docs/content/blog/get-started-dotnet-webforms/index.md

 </script>
 ```

-From here, you can use JQuery or vanilla JavaScript to populate your webpage with the retrieved user profile.
+From here, you can use JQuery or vanilla JavaScript to populate your web page with the retrieved user profile.

 ## Run and See Result